 This concentration allows students to complete both a bachelor's degree and a master's degree in computer science in five years by combining the first year of graduate studies with the senior year of undergraduate studies.
 The curriculum requires 30 credit hours of graduate courses, of which 21 hours are required courses and nine hours are electives or thesis credit.
 Substitutions for required courses may be made with permission of the concentration director.
-Additional information can be found at http://www.jmu.edu/cs/graduate/ms-digital-forensics/five-yr-program/index.shtml.
+Additional information can be found at http://cs.jmu.edu/forensics/combinedprogram.html.

 Students completing this concentration will also receive the Information Systems Security (INFOSEC) Professionals certificate (NSTISSI No. 4011).

-Admission requirements include nine undergraduate CS courses that are normally taken by CS undergraduate majors and that may also be taken by JMU undergraduates who minor in CS, as an extension of regular minor requirements.
-Applicants must also be on track to have completed at least 99 credit hours by the end of junior year (ideally 105 credit hours).
+Admission requirements include nine undergraduate CS courses that are normally taken by CS undergraduate majors and that may also be taken by JMU undergraduates who minor in CS, as an extension of regular minor reguirements.
+Applicants must also be on track to have completed at least 99 credit hours by the end of junior year.
 Course selection for the junior-senior years should be done in consultation with the concentration director.

-In comparison to the traditional concentration in digital forensics, this concentration requires the same 600-level courses, and all but two of the same 500-level courses.
+In comparison to the traditional concentration in digital forensics, this concentration requires the same 600-level courses, and all but two of the same 500-level courses (completion of an undergraduate version of CS 530 is required as a condition of admission).